rufousJr/warpwoofwimble/content/pages/Divers/sapokanikan.md

 	> (and the Cause that they died for)
 	> are lost in the idling birdcalls,

 The land now called Washington Square Park 'originated' as a potter's field and public execution grounds in 1797.
 Later, it was a parade ground, before being designated a public park in 1827.
 A marble arch honouring the centennial of George Washington's inauguration was erected by 1892.
-The inscription on the arch is referenced in the lyrics to this song, and reads, "LET US RAISE A STANDARD TO WHICH THE WISE AND HONEST CAN REPAIR / THE EVENT IS IN THE HAND OF GOD / --WASHINGTON".
+The inscription on the arch is referenced in the lyrics to this song, and reads, "LET US RAISE A STANDARD TO WHICH THE WISE AND HONEST CAN REPAIR / THE EVENT IS IN THE HAND OF GOD / --WASHINGTON".[^washington]

+A few blocks away, in McCarthy Square, stands a monument erected in honour of  Private First Class Bernard James McCarthy, the first Greenwich Village resident to fall in the Second World War.
+It is dedicated to the "BRAVE MEN, WOMEN AND WORTHY PATRIOTS DEAR TO GOD AND FAMOUS TO ALL AGES".[^mccarthy]

+[^washington]: [Washington Square Park, NYC Dept. of Parks and Recreation][washington]
+[^mccarthy]: [McCarthy Square, NYC Dept. of Parks and Recreation][mccarthy]

 ## John Purroy Mitchel ##